 Documents you may need to supply include:

-- treatment certificates
+- a treatment certificate

 - a purchase invoice

-- the bill of lading.
+- the Bill of Lading.

 Comply with on-arrival inspections